 I like Google Chrome, but I want to change the default white and gray colors to show something more colorful, including for the browser tabs, browser background, and how the Google search engine appears from the homepage.
+Resolution:

 It’s difficult for web browsers, operating systems, so forth, to give you the exact visuals that you want to see.
 Windows 10 has a default wallpaper that you find on most computers, but even some manufacturers will show different images on their computers instead.
 Those additional images come from a Microsoft webpage that offers different wallpapers and themes.